top of page

 The noun 'mandate' has its origins in the Latin word 'mandatum,' which is the past participle of 'mandare,' meaning 'to order' or 'to entrust.'
 This Latin root, 'mandatum,' served as the foundation for the development of the term 'mandate' in English.
 Over time, it evolved to refer to an official instruction or command issued by a governing authority, such as a government or a court, to carry out a specific action or policy.
 Thus, the etymology of 'mandate' highlights its historical connection to the concept of authoritative orders and directives, emphasizing the notion of trust and obligation inherent in such instructions.

-Find the meaning of mandate
+Find the correct meaning of the noun mandate:

 Try Again!